korolrom/web/pages/pages-root-folder/index.md

 ---

-**We are cleaning up the [official i-PI repo](https://github.com/i-pi/i-pi) to remove stray files and start fresh with more collaborative and clean coding in the future.
-A version with the full history will be stored on https://github.com/i-pi/i-pi-archive.
-Please update your local copy and make further requests for features as pull requests from a clean fork.
-**

 **The second release of i-PI is ready for download.
-Several new features including replica exchange molecular dynamics, instanton calculations, perturbed path integrals and open path integrals have been implemented and merged to the master branch in the [official i-PI repo](https://github.com/i-pi/i-pi).
+Several new features including replica exchange molecular dynamics, instanton calculations, perturbed path integrals and open path integrals have been implemented and merged to the master branch in the [official i-PI repo](https://github.com/i-pi/i-pi), which has also been stripped of the (rather intricate) git history.
 The release is accompanied by the publication of a [reference paper on Computer Physics Communications](https://doi.org/10.1016/j.cpc.2018.09.020), that constitutes the new default reference to acknowledge use of this release.
-Please let us know if you find any remaining bug so that we can polish the release further!**
+Further development of i-PI will happen on the official repository.
+You are invited to fork and contribute back by means of pull requests.**

 i-PI is a universal force engine interface